Authors: Mic Chaudoir, Ph.D. and Nicholas Day, Engineering Manager, Chroma Technology Corp.

 Anti-reflective/high reflectivity coatings

-Transparent Conductive Oxide (TCO) coatings allow for nearly invisible electrically conductive coatings to be applied.
-Commonly used materials are Indium Tin Oxide (ITO), and more recently, Aluminum Zinc Oxide (AlZnO).
-While rarely “seen”, TCO coatings are encountered daily in the form of liquid crystal displays (LCD), touch screens, and even solar cells and photovoltaics.
-Conductive coatings also enable some unique sensor and strain monitoring technologies.
+While rarely “seen,” TCO coatings are encountered daily in the form of liquid crystal displays (LCDs), touch screens, and even solar cells and photovoltaics.
+Conductive coatings are also used for unique sensor and strain monitoring technologies.

 Diamond-like carbon coatings